mikedilger/mosaic-spec/docs/record.md

 Records MUST be fully validated by clients.

-Records MUST be fully validated by servers except for the steps marked CLIENTS ONLY.
+Records MUST be fully validated by servers upon receipt except for the steps marked CLIENTS ONLY.

 Validation steps